gearglow/ReptiliaWithATwist/The List.md

 Hermione snorted.
 "That's only because anti-lightning wards are overly broad, and nobody bothered to update them over the centuries."

 Izzy stared.
-"Wait, _seriously?_ Why didn't they just use lightning rods?"
+"Wait, _seriously?_ Those things are _everywhere!_ Why didn't they just use lightning rods?"

 "That's what _I_ said!"
 Hermione agreed.
 "Anyway, we fixed it."

 "_What._" Cedric said.

 Luna giggled.
 "We fixed it!
-There's a lightning rod now, and the wards are fixed."
+There's a lightning rod at Hogwarts now, and the wards are fixed."

 "By 'we'," Anna asked, slowly, "you mean your professors, right?"